szzexpoi/POEM/README.md

-# POEM: Bridging Known and Unknown with Prototypical Neural Modules
+# POEM: Bridging Knowns and Unknowns with Prototypical Neural Modules

 This repository implements the PrOtotypical nEural Module network.
 It contains three key components, stored in the following directories:
 - vqa_exp: zero-shot VQA experiments on the VQA v2 and Novel-VQA datasets